Eleonora and Ethel Olson: Musical roots

 In 1905 Eleonora joined the Skovgaard Concert Company, and for the next twenty years she actively pursued a musical career.
 She was frequently a guest soloist with choirs, glee clubs, and choruses and sang both sacred and secular music.

-Ethel (1885-1943) also showed early promise and started her career as a reader (actress) at the age of five.
+Ethel (1885–1943) also showed early promise and started her career as a reader (actress) at the age of five.
 She was an accomplished pianist and won a number of musical scholarships.
 As an adult, however, her greatest acclaim was as a comedian.

 Luther concert a grand success (excerpt)

 "The benefit concert for Luther hospital held last night at Fournier’s Academy was without exaggeration one of the most delightful and enjoyable entertainments ever given in this city.
 There was an immense attendance, the largest probably ever held in that hall.
 Nine hundred tickets were sold and it looked as if the purchasers were all present.
 Every seat on the floor was filled, also the gallery and even the stairways.

-Miss Eleonora Olson then ascended the platform and gave a vocal solo in magnificent style accompanied by Mrs. William Danforth.
-Miss Olson is a stately lady with a fine presence.
-She has a strong, brilliant mezzo soprano voice with a quality of freshness in it which greatly enhances the charm of her singing.
-Her vocal methods are most artistic.
-Her voice has the rare combination of richness and brilliance.
-It is a voice of wide range and even development, and her delivery is excellent.
-She sings with intelligence, grasping the meaning and the spirit of the song and expressing it with spontaneity.
-She well deserved the storming applause that followed her solo and gracefully acceded to the loud demand for an encore.

 Miss Ethel Olson followed in her clever and wonderful impersonation.
 No mere words can do justice to this charming and talented lady and the pen can only exhaust itself in superlatives.
 Miss Olson is an artist in her line of work.
 She is the most clever and remarkable impersonator that ever appeared before an Eau Claire audience.
 She made a tremendous hit.
 Encore followed encore.
 The people applauded as if she had just come down from the heavenly choir.
 She possesses a rich dramatic voice and a charming personality.
 She exceeds all other impersonators that ever appeared here just as the brilliancy of the sun exceeds the twinkling of the stars."